mit-pdos/sigmaos/cpython3.11/Doc/reference/lexical_analysis.rst

 ----------------

-.. index:: number, numeric literal, integer literal floating-point literal, hexadecimal literal octal literal, binary literal, decimal literal, imaginary literal, complex literal
+.. index:: number, numeric literal, integer literal floating point literal, hexadecimal literal octal literal, binary literal, decimal literal, imaginary literal, complex literal

-There are three types of numeric literals: integers, floating-point numbers, and imaginary numbers.
+There are three types of numeric literals: integers, floating point numbers, and imaginary numbers.
 There are no complex literals (complex numbers can be formed by adding a real number and an imaginary number).